MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Glunk.md

 #### Idle
 The enemy stands idle on the ground.
 #### Fall Down Fast
 The enemy waits a few frames and falls down.
-When the enemy touches ground, they switch to [[TfSD SB - Enemies - Glunk#Idle|Idle]].
-It's animation speed is faster.
+When the enemy touches ground, they switch to [[TfSD SB - Enemies - Glunk#Idle Fast|Idle Fast]].
 #### Shoot Horizontal Fast
 The enemy fires a faster horizontally flying bullet to the player's direction.
 The animation is also faster and gets slower close to firing.
 #### Idle Fast